yoadsn/TonguesPlugin/README.md

 #Tongues - Translation plugin for Bukkit MC server

-*Warning* - This Plugin is might be ready for production use.

-Tongues implements real time translation support for messages between players.
+Tongues implements real time translation support for messages between players and extends the basic chat services.
 Currently Chat and Whisper messages are supported and only the Bing translation API as the translation service.

 This is an alpha version, any issues or feature requests are welcome!